Harin22/Hit-Song-Predictor/README.md

 ## 🙌 Acknowledgements

-- Spotify for dataset availability
+- Spotify for dataset inspiration
-- Scikit-learn & Matplotlib for ML tools
+- scikit-learn and seaborn for analysis tools
-- Mentorship and self-learning inspired by practical applications
+- Built as a job-ready hands-on machine learning project

 ---

+## 🎯 Finally!
+The model achieved 93.3% accuracy and shows ability to distinguish hit and non-hit songs with balanced precision and recall, without any bias toward class imbalance.